tylermercer/personal-website/src/about.md

 * As a result of the Atonement, we can be made "at one" with God and those we love.
 The Atonement of Christ enables us to receive _grace_, which makes it possible for us to do and become better.
-* Jesus Christ also provides _light_ called in the scriptures _the light of Christ_, which is that influence deep inside each person that calls him or her towards goodness, other-centeredness, intelligence, and sound principles.
+* Jesus Christ also provides spiritual _light_, which the scriptures call _the Light of Christ_, which is that influence deep inside each person that calls him or her towards goodness, other-centeredness, intelligence, and sound principles.
 This light can be seen througout the world, in every culture, and across history.